Merzasphor/MWSE/docs/source/lua/type/tes3game.rst

     State on if screenshots are enabled.

 `screenX`_ (`number`_)
+    Read-only.
 The screen's horizontal position.

 `screenY`_ (`number`_)
+    Read-only.
 The screen's vertical position.

 `soundQuality`_ (`number`_)
     Sound quality level.